-The core pieces in a webinar marketing plan include the webinar invitation and getting the tactics right.
+The last two core pieces in a webinar marketing plan include the webinar invitation and getting the tactics right.

 The Invitation Email